MikeMcQuaid/mikemcquaid.com/talks.markdown

 <script async class="speakerdeck-embed" data-id="5ced99801a3301309a9f1231381a9bc7" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>

+### Homebrew - The Good, Bad and Ugly of OSX Packaging
+Some of the things that Homebrew does well, badly and the special challenges that OSX packagers need to deal with.
+Presented at [FOSDEM](https://fosdem.org) in 2015.

+<script async class="speakerdeck-embed" data-id="492fc76c5fda4044b08129f33d18278c" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>

 ### Building GitHub Enterprise (and other things) with GitHub
 Presented to potential GitHub Enterprise customers in 2014.